Here at InsuranceHub, we supply affordable:

 Crime exposures: If you have cash on hand, then you have to worry about two kinds of crime.
-The biggest concerns are break-ins/robbery and employee theft.
+The biggest concerns are break-ins/robberies and employee theft.
 Install security systems and hold classes on what to do in case of a robbery.
 Take the time to do background checks on employees before hiring them.

 Inland marine exposure: Keep backups of records and all data to be stored at a separate location.

-Directors and officers exposure: Remember to protect your directors, officers and volunteers.
+Directors and officers exposure: Remember to protect your directors, officers, and volunteers.

-Workers compensation exposures: Please take the time to teach your employees and volunteers the correct and safe way to perform their duties.
+Workers' compensation exposures: Please take the time to teach your employees and volunteers the correct and safe way to perform their duties.
 Teach them to protect themselves from back problems and carpal tunnel syndrome.

 - Business Personal Property